CQX96/CQX96-Linux/Documentation/process/maintainer-tip.rst

    - **RCU**

-     RCU development happens in the linux-rcu tree.
+     RCU development happens in the CQX96-rcu tree.
 The resulting changes are aggregated into the tip core/rcu branch.

    - **Various core code components**: